Expert Advice On Improving Your Home

 Check Credentials

 HVAC contractors in California must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 The CSLB considers HVAC contractors to be specialty contractors.
-All contractors are required to have four years of experience and to be bonded.
+All contractors must have four years of experience and be bonded.
 Contractors with employees must also meet insurance requirements.
-You should also check reviews and complaints on sites like the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Choose a company with positive reviews and testimonials about fantastic customer experiences.
+Also look at a company's reviews and complaints on sites such as Yelp, Google Reviews, and the Better Business Bureau (BBB).
+Pick a company with glowing feedback and stories of satisfied customers.

 Understand Work Details

 Always make sure you understand what a company’s process is like.
 When getting HVAC repairs, ask your provider to explain which parts require replacement and explain why.
 Confirm that your technician will clean and test your system at the end of the job to ensure proper operation.
 When getting a replacement, ask your contractor to explain the new HVAC system model, energy efficiency, brand, estimated installation time, and features.
-Before signing a contract, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.
+Before starting the project, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

 Compare Warranties